oasis-tcs/openc2-jadn/jadn-v2.0.md

 | Map                 | Yes        | Yes     | non-Ordered, Unique (set)      |
 | Record              | Yes        | Both    | non-Ordered, Unique (set)      |

-* Unless modified with one of the ordering TypeOptions shown below, ArrayOf and Array specify a *sequence* of items and MapOf, Map, and Record specify a *set* of items.
-* A Structured type enumerates the type of each item individually;
-each item in a non-structured compound type is an instance of the same type.
+* A Structured type includes individual field definitions.
+Each field defines an association between an identifier and a type and may include field-specific options.
+A non-structured compound type defines a collection of items where each item is an instance of the same type.
 * Each item in a Mapping type is a key:value pair with a unique key, otherwise each item is a value.
 * If a collection is Ordered, item order is significant when comparing instances.
-* If a collection is Unique, no item is duplicated within an instance.
+* If a collection is Unique, no item is duplicated within a collection instance.
+* ArrayOf and Array specify a sequence of items and MapOf, Map, and Record specify a set of items, unless overridden by a multiplicity option.

-The Record type defines key order, which allows Record instances to be represented as either arrays where items are identified by position, or associative arrays (maps) where items are identified by key.
+* The Record type defines the key order, which allows Record instances to be represented as either arrays where items are identified by position within the array, or associative arrays (maps) where items are identified by key.

 Compound TypeOptions are listed in [Table 4-2](#table-4-2-typeoptions-specific-to-compound-types):